GDAMining/gda-extraction/README.md

 ## Datasets

-Users can go into the `benchmark` folder and download GDAb and GDAt datasets using the script `download_GDA_datasets.sh`.
+Users can go into the `benchmark` folder and download <b>GDAb</b> and <b>GDAt</b> datasets using the script `download_GDA_datasets.sh`.

 If interested in running models on BioRel and DTI, users can download and store these datasets as follows.

 <b>BioRel</b>: <br />
 Download in `/benchmark/biorel/` the `train.json`, `dev.json`, `test.json`, and `relation2id.json` files from https://bit.ly/biorel_dataset. <br />